Harare Travel Guide

 Passport & Visa

-All visitors require travel itineraries, tickets, and documents for return or onward journeys, as well as sufficient funds for the duration of their stay.
-Visa fees, where applicable, are payable in US dollars.
-Fees vary depending on nationality and type of visa.
-It is highly recommended that travellers' passports have at least six months' validity remaining after the intended date of departure from their travel destination.
-Immigration officials often apply different rules to those stated by travel agents and official sources.
+Visitors to Zimbabwe should have travel itineraries, tickets and documents for return or onward journeys, as well as sufficient funds to cover their stay.
+Visa fees, where required, are usually paid in US dollars and vary depending on nationality and visa type.
+It's recommended that passports have at least six months' validity beyond the planned departure date.
+Travellers may sometimes find that immigration officials apply rules differently than those communicated by travel agents or official sources.

 Entry requirements

 US passport holders must have a passport that is valid for at least six months beyond the date they expect to leave Zimbabwe.
-A visa is required.
-A 90-day tourist visa or 30-day business visa can be obtained on arrival.
+A visa is required and must be obtained before travel, either online or from a Zimbabwean embassy or consulate.
+Visas are generally not issued on arrival.

 UK passport holders must have a passport that is valid for at least six months beyond the date they expect to leave Zimbabwe.
-A visa is required.
-A 90-day tourist visa or 30-day business visa can be obtained on arrival.
+A visa is required and must be obtained before travel, either online or from a Zimbabwean embassy or consulate.
+Visas are generally not issued on arrival.

 Canadian passport holders must have a passport that is valid for at least six months beyond the date they expect to leave Zimbabwe.
-A visa is required.
-A 90-day tourist visa or 30-day business visa can be obtained on arrival.
+A visa is required and must be obtained before travel, either online or from a Zimbabwean embassy or consulate.
+Visas are generally not issued on arrival.

 Australian passport holders must have a passport that is valid for at least six months beyond the date they expect to leave Zimbabwe.
-A visa is required.
-A 90-day tourist visa or 30-day business visa can be obtained on arrival.
+A visa is required and must be obtained before travel, either online or from a Zimbabwean embassy or consulate.
+Visas are generally not issued on arrival.

 South African passport holders must have a passport that is valid for at least six months beyond the date they expect to leave Zimbabwe.
-A visa is required.
-A 90-day tourist visa or 30-day business visa can be obtained on arrival.
+A visa is not required for visits up to 90 days.

 Irish passport holders must have a passport that is valid for at least six months beyond the date they expect to leave Zimbabwe.
-A visa is required.
-A 90-day tourist visa or 30-day business visa can be obtained on arrival.
+A visa is required and must be obtained before travel, either online or from a Zimbabwean embassy or consulate.
+Visas are generally not issued on arrival.

 New Zealand passport holders must have a passport that is valid for at least six months beyond the date they expect to leave Zimbabwe.
-A visa is required.
-A 90-day tourist visa or 30-day business visa can be obtained on arrival.
+A visa is required and must be obtained before travel, either online or from a Zimbabwean embassy or consulate.
+Visas are generally not issued on arrival.

 Useful contacts